mconcas/docks/README.md

     bash-4.1#

 ### Try parrot_run
-*...and eventually trigger your Mandatory Access Controllers*
-Login as a test-user, in order to use parrot_run in a user-environment, as it was thought.
+Login as a test-user, in order to use parrot_run in a user-environment.
 You will find an environmental variable called TEST_USER.

     $ su $TEST_USER